-Individuals, groups, etc. which are interested in, or influenced by, the performance of enterprises.
+Individuals, and groups, etc. interested in, or influenced by, the performance of enterprises or organizations are called "stakeholders" (business partners, customers, consumers, employees, shareholders, borrowers, investors, etc.).

 Risk Mapping

 For an incident which is likely to interrupt business, the likelihood of occurrence is plotted on one axis and the degree of impact on the other axis.